 - Prior surgeries

-Once all of these factors have been reviewed, your reconstructive surgeon will discuss the different options of breast reconstruction and timing of breast reconstruction.
+Once all of these factors have been reviewed, your reconstructive surgeon will discuss the different options of breast reforming and timing of the procedure.

 Preparing for surgery

 Before undergoing surgery, you may be asked to: